 A wilderness experience isn’t something I can, or should, define for you, but something you have on your own terms.
 It’s important, as a guide, to balance leadership, an advisory role, with flexibility.
 Trying to map it out too closely and preplan all the details removes you from the decision making process, from the choices that really are such an important element of the trip.

-My role is to maintain a loose structure that allows you to walk at your hike.
+My role is to maintain a loose structure that allows you to focus on your hike.
 To navigate the broken terrain as you see it, to traverse the boulder field at your own speed.
-An intimate knowledge of the place means I know when to offer “Well, really, you can go either way though this section” and when to say “No, we have to go this way for now”.
+An intimate knowledge of the place means I know when to offer “Well, really, you can go either way through this section” and when to say “No, we have to go this way for now”.